philippegabriel/LWSClient/readme.md

 #### Invocation:
 ------
-You first need to get a valid url.txt, which the Makefile needs to access LWS This should have been sent to you along with this document.
+You first need to get a valid url.txt, which the Makefile needs to access LWS You need a valid request.json file.
+This should have been sent to you along with this document.
+Then invoke `make`

 #### Limits
 ------